TechGlue/SecretSantaApp/README.md

 The purpose of the project is for me to have a development space to mess around with a variety of technologies.
 As well as creating a safe space for me to fail, try my best to learn and implement a solution.
 The main functionality of the program is to generate random gift assignments in a group of users.

-This build of the is reserved for new features and more like a playground type branch.
+This build is reserved for new features and more like a playground type build.

 ## Features